 I am an Associate Professor in the Department of Philosophy at Lewis & Clark College.
 Last year, while on sabbatical, I am Fulbright Visiting Research Chair in the Department of Philosophy at the University of Calgary.
-My main areas of research interest are in the philosophy and history of science though I have strong interests in aesthetics and ethics.
+My main areas of research interest are in the philosophy and history of science (especially biology and psychology) though I have strong interests in aesthetics and ethics.
 In the history of philosophy, I am especially fascinated by the American pragmatists and their descendants.
 Here is my CV.

 My research has tended to focus on foundational issues related to the sciences especially in evolutionary biology and ecology.
 In my published work, I have examined a variety of topics including: the strategies that scientists employ to use highly idealized models in the face of limited data; the nature of species, communities, and ecosystems; the role of consensus, dissent, and advocacy in science and policy.
 Some of my papers are downloadable here.